joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 * `isChosen`   -- did the quizzee click *this* answer?
 * `isCorrect`  -- is this the correct answer?

-The logic is possibly too clever
-(although all my alternative versions with lots of `if` and `then` were really ugly), but basically it sets up an array of pairs (boolean value, class name), throws out the pairs where the first element is false,
+The code for generating the classes is possibly too clever (although all my alternative versions with lots of `if` and `then` were really ugly), but basically it sets up an array of pairs (boolean value, class name), throws out the pairs where the first element is false,